-- Arterial Preservation Program - Funds projects that enable larger scale preservation projects at lower unit costs. - Created in 2012 with additional funding provided to TIB from the Highway Safety Account to address the need to preserve the existing transportation system. - To be eligible, cities must have a population of 5,000 or greater and less than \$2 billion in total assessed property value. - Grants provide up to 90% of project costs, depending on the city's property assessed valuation. - Projects are chosen based on pavement ratings, economies of scale, and use. - Small City Preservation Program - Funds projects with the goal of bringing small city pavement rating average above a pavement condition rating (PCR) of 70. - Provides overlay and chip seal to city streets on a non-competitive basis (fix the worst first). - Projects chosen based on pavement ratings, sidewalk condition, and proximity to other roadway projects.
+- Arterial Preservation Program - Funds projects that enable larger scale preservation projects at lower unit costs. - To be eligible, cities must have a population of 5,000 or greater and less than \$2 billion in total assessed property value. - Grants provide up to 90% of project costs, depending on the city's property assessed valuation. - Projects are chosen based on pavement ratings, economies of scale, and use. - Small City Preservation Program - Goal: bring small city pavement condition ratings (PCR) to 70. - Provides overlay and chip seal on a non-competitive basis (fix the worst first). - Projects chosen based on pavement ratings, sidewalk condition, and proximity to other roadway projects.
 TIB works with WSDOT and County Road Departments through master agreements to maximize economies of scale. - Eligible agencies are incorporated cities and towns with a population less than 5,000. - Grants range from 90% to 100% of project costs, depending on the city's assessed property valuation. - City Hardship Assistance Program (CHAP) - Provides funding to offset extraordinary costs associated with the transfer of state highways to cities with a population fewer than 20,000. - The list of eligible routes is in WAC 479-10-220. - CHAP will fund 100% of the rehabilitation costs for the eligible section or route.